Waste Management, Inc. (WM): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1968 Waste Management, Inc. is Founded Consolidated several waste disposal businesses, setting the stage for rapid growth and industry leadership.
+1968 Waste Management, Inc. is Founded Consolidated several small waste disposal firms, establishing the blueprint for a national, integrated waste services model.

-1971 Initial Public Offering (IPO) Became a publicly traded company, providing capital for further expansion and acquisitions.
+1971 Initial Public Offering (IPO) Became a publicly traded company, securing capital that fueled a rapid acquisition spree.

-• Merger with USA Waste Services (1998): This merger was a game-changer, creating the largest waste management company in the U.S. and streamlining operations.
+1998 Merger with USA Waste Services, Inc. Created the largest waste management company in the U.S. and resulted in the relocation of the headquarters to Houston, Texas.

 Waste Management, Inc. (WM) Ownership Structure